 - 1. Draw a triangle on a graph sheet and draw its dilation with scale factor 3.
-Are those two figures are similar? - Draw a square on a graph sheet and draw its dilations with scale factor 4 and 5.
+Are those two figures are similar? - 2.
+Try to extend the projection for anyother diagram and draw squares with scale factor 4, 5.
+What do you observe?

-8.2.1 Constructing a Dilation
+8.2.1 Constructing a Dilation:

-Example 4: Construct a dilation with scale factor 2 of a triangle using only a ruler and compasses.
+Example 4: Construct a dilation, with scale factor 2, of a triangle using only a ruler and compasses.

-Step 1:Draw a $\Delta$ PQR and choose the

-center of dilation C which is not

-on the triangle.
-Join every vertex

-of the triangle from C and produce.
+Step 1: Draw a \triangle PQR and choose the center of dilation C which is not on the triangle.
+Join every vertex of the triangle from C and produce.